MicrosoftDocs/learn/learn-pr/languages/python-format-strings/includes/3-exercise-string-helper-functions.md

-In a previous module, we learned about a helper function, `isnumeric()`, that allows us to understand the contents of a string, and whether we could convert that string into an `int` or `float`.
-A helper method is a function that's available to values of a given data type, and provides additional helpful functionality.
+In a previous module, we learned about a helper function, `isnumeric()`, that allows us to understand the contents of a string, and whether we can convert that string into an `int` or `float`.
+A helper method is a function that's available to values of a particular data type, and provides additional helpful functionality.
 We even briefly toured a few additional `is___()` style string helper methods.

 There are many other helper methods available to strings, and in this exercise we'll work with over a dozen that you'll likely use when building real-world Python programs.